ActianCorp/ema_check_vector_mqi/README.md

 # ema_check_vector_mqi
-##Command line utility for  running a series of health-status checks across a Vector-H cluster
+##Command line utility for  running a series of health-status checks across a VectorH cluster
 ###(part of the Actian Enterprise Monitoring Application - EMA)

 ####Overview
-This Linux BASH script can be used to check the health status of a number of metrics in a Vector-H cluster.
+This Linux BASH script can be used to check the health status of a number of metrics in a VectorH cluster.

 This application was initially developed as part of Actian Services' Enterprise Monitoring Application (EMA) - a solution developed to provide monitoring and alerting of Actian's products and based on the Nagios framework.